 Version Change descriptions 1.0 New tool.
 1.1 Updated to incorporate changes to the back end.
 1.2 Implemented various defect fixes and performance enhancements.
 1.2 Added Open Containing Folder menu item.
 Updated to incorporate changes to the back end; version updated to be in sync with Device Configurator.
 2.1 Added Open System Explorer menu item.
 Added Change Devices menu item and dialog.
 Added major/minor version number to the title bar.
 2.20 Added Copy feature to the Notice List.
 2.20 Added feature to support incremental patch updates.
 2.21 Updated versioning to support the updated backend.
 3.0 Removed Change Devices dialog.
-2.10 Locked down number entry to the English format (decimal place is always a period).
-3.10 Added a log file that can be accessed from the About box.
+3.10 Locked down number entry to the English format (decimal place is always a period).
+Added a log file that can be accessed from the About box.
 Debug messages are redirected to it.
-4.0 Updates to underlying structure; no visible changes in the tool.
-4.0 Changed the device library file from xml to props.json.
-4.10 Added Settings menu and items.